apsislabs/blender_preflight/README.md

 ## CLI Usage

 Preflight can also be done from the command line.
-While the operation itself is available with the `bpy.ops.preflight.export_groups()` method, it is easier to simply pass a python script to blender along with a `.blend` file.
+While the operation itself is available with the `bpy.ops.preflight.export_all_groups()` method, it is easier to simply pass a python script to blender along with a `.blend` file.
 Usage for the bundled script is:

 ```
 $ blender test/Preflight\ Test.blend -b --python cli/preflight_blendfile.py